joeyates/ruby_gdbm_tests/README.md

 # ruby\_gdbm\_tests

-Check that Ruby has GDBM available
+Check that Ruby has GDBM available.

 ## Run with